10 High-Paying Administrative Jobs to Pursue

 6. Medical executive assistant

-Medical executive assistants also perform high-level office and administrative duties, but for executive management in the healthcare field.
-Tasks that earn them the midpoint salary of $53,250 include reviewing documents, preparing reports, conducting research, transcribing dictation, supervising support staff and scheduling appointments.
+Medical executive assistants also perform high-level office and administrative duties, but they work for executive management in the healthcare field.
+Tasks include reviewing documents, preparing reports, conducting research, transcribing dictation, supervising support staff and scheduling appointments.

 See our open medical executive assistant jobs.